slin648/MLFBERT/README.md

 # MLFBERT

-MLFBERT: Advancing News Recommendation with Multi-Layer Fusion over BERT
+## Advancing News Recommendation with Multi-Layer Fusion over BERT

 My COMPSCI 791 project at the University of Auckland.